fdoumet/urx-sdk-android/README.md

 **You will learn how to:**

-- Insert the SDK into your iOS app
+- Insert the SDK into your Android app
 - Set your API Key
 - Query the URX Search API for card content